By default, your Windows 11 system syncs its clock with Microsoft’s time server, typically time.windows.com

-By default, your Windows 11 system syncs its clock with Microsoft’s time server, typically time.windows.com.
+.
 However, there are occasions when you might need to use a different NTP (Network Time Protocol) server.
 This could be due to the default server being unreachable or a preference for a local time server in your region.
-Here’s a step-by-step guide on how to switch to your preferred NTP server using Command Prompt in Windows 11:
+Here’s are two ways to accomplish this: manually using PowerShell Prompt and automatically using a PowerShell script.

-Changing the NTP Time Server
+Method 1: Manually Change the NTP Time Server Using Command Prompt

 - Open Command Prompt as Administrator: